rishiqwerty/rag-back/README.md

 **Solution:**
 Introduce a user-level rate limit (e.g., 5 documents per minute)

+#### PDF OCR is English Only
+Currently, Tesseract PDF OCR functionality is limited to English-language documents.
+Multi-language support can be added by integrating libraries or using multilingual OCR services.

+#### OCR is Slow and Doesn’t Support Long Documents
+The current worker Lambda handles both OCR and embedding.
+Running OCR (via Tesseract) on a 4–5 page document takes around 30–40 seconds by lambda, which slows down the overall processing pipeline.
+For longer documents, this time increases significantly, making it inefficient and prone to timeouts.

+**Solution:**
+We can replace Tesseract with AWS Textract, which supports asynchronous processing via SNS notifications.
+This allows us to:
+- Subscribe to Textract job completions via SNS
+- Decouple OCR parsing and embedding into separate Lambdas
+- Improve performance and scalability for documents requiring OCR.

 #### In-House Embedding Model as Fallback
 If OpenAI API quotas are exhausted, embedding generation halts — causing delays in document ingestion.
 **Solution:**
 - Host an in-house embedding model (e.g., sentence-transformers on Fargate)
 - Use it as a fallback option when OpenAI is unavailable or limits are hit.
 - Since local embeddings might differ in quality, maintain a separate Weaviate collection (e.g., LocalDocumentChunk) to avoid polluting OpenAI-embedded data.

+#### 🗑️ Integrate Cleaning
+Cleaning up files older than specific days can speed up fetch problems in future by reducing clutter and potential conflicts.